 Projects like the Toronto domed stadium and the 1988 Calgary Winter Olympics must be made self-financing if this country is ever to get out of its massive debt.
-The Calgary Olympics will cost \$200 million, and much of this money was to be raised by the federal government's Sports-Select lottery --- a lottery that has already cost the Canadian taxpayer over \$35 million in losses.
-Thus, within six months, the supposed \$200 million Winter Olympics is already a \$235 million Winter Olympics --- a perfect example of government intervention in sports recreation.
+The Calgary olympics has received \$200 MILLION from the federal government, and much of this money was to have been raised by the fed's Sports Select lottery --- a lottery that cost the taxpayer \$48 million in losses.
+Thus, a \$200 million 'investment' in insupportable facilities in Calgary was accompanied by an additional \$48 million loss ---a perfect example of government intervention in 'amateur' sport & recreation.